Wood And Wire Fence Overview (How To Build One)

 Your posts should be at least 8 feet long, but if you require longer ones, you can still get them.
 Set your stake at least 2 feet deep.
 Dig your holes for the corner posts and the other complementary posts and set them up, respectively.

 It is, however, a requirement to fill the bottom of the dug holes with gravel to reduce the chances of the wood rotting over time.
 After the gravel is set, now put your post in the hole.
 You can get someone to help.
-Start pouring in the concrete and ensure that the post remains straight; regularly adjust your angels to ensure the post does not tilt.
+Start pouring in the concrete and ensure that the post remains straight; regularly adjust your angles to ensure the post does not tilt.

 It is advisable to have someone holding the post as you fill in the hole with concrete.
 After the posts are set, you can give them time to dry and stand firmly.
 Regularly check on them and their progress as they dry.
 This is needed to see if any of them are moving out of position.